North Falkland Basin

 The North Falkland Graben is subdivided, in its northern part, into western and eastern depocentres, separated by a pervasive, N-S trending intra-grabenal high (parochially termed the Orca Ridge by some companies).

 The main extensional rifting phase was during the Jurassic to Valanginian, with rift sag occurring from the Valanginian through the remainder of the Cretaceous.
 There may have been local uplift in the early Cenozoic, related to indentation of the Scotia Plate to the south into the South American Plate.

-Eight widely correlatable tectono-stratigraphic units [see Richards and Hillier (2000) link below] are recognised in the basin [see Fig. 2 for a correlation of these units in the wells drilled in 1998].
+Eight widely correlatable tectono-stratigraphic units [see Richards and Hillier (2000) link below] are recognised in the basin.
 The eight tectono-stratigraphic units recognised are:

 - a post-uplift sag unit - Palaeocene to Recent